Types of programmatic deals

 All three of these deal types originate with the media owner.
 The ad server and SSPs it’s integrated with act as facilitators in the deal.

 Finally, we have inventory packages or auction packages, which offer select inventory curated by an SSP.
-Buyers can customise by category, genre, livestream, device, format, and other criteria using a specific list of media owners.
+Buyers can customize by category, genre, livestream, device, format, and other criteria using a specific list of media owners.
 Buyers bid just as they would in an open auction, but through a streamlined workflow that curates only premium and relevant inventory from a collection of media owners.
 Inventory packages bring simplicity and scalability to the streaming market, while introducing another way for media owners to get their inventory in front of buyers.

 All of these deals are transacted using deal IDs, a unique identifier generated by a media owner’s ad server or an SSP.
 The deal ID is shared in the bid request, where the media buyer can match it on their end, and participate in the deal by returning a bid response with the same deal ID.